NVIDIA/DL4AGX/CONTRIBUTING.md

 ### Library Location Conventions
 We try our best to stay as close to what DRIVE Software does:
 Hence:

-NVIDIA Libs: CUDA should be installed at `/usr/local`, CUDA for various platforms should be in the target directory of `/usr/local/cuda-X`
+- CUDA: Should be installed at `/usr/local`, CUDA for various platforms should be in the target directory of `/usr/local/cuda-X`
+  - e.g. aarch64-linux CUDA 10.1 should be located at `/usr/local/cuda-10.1/targets/aarch64-linux`
-NVIDIA AI Libs: TensorRT and cuDNN should be located at `/usr/local/cuda-X/dl/targets/<PLATFORM>/{include, lib}` Other system dependencies: Dependencies should be located in `/usr/local/{include, lib}` for x86_64, `/usr/aarch64-linux-gnu/` for aarch64-linux and `/usr/aarch64-unknown-nto-qnx/aarch64le` for aarch64-qnx
+- CUDA-X DL Libs (i.e. TensorRT and cuDNN): Should be located at `/usr/local/cuda-X/dl/targets/<PLATFORM>/{include, lib}`
+- Other system dependencies: Dependencies should be located in `/usr/local/{include, lib}` for x86_64, `/usr/aarch64-linux-gnu/` for aarch64-linux
+  and `/usr/aarch64-unknown-nto-qnx/aarch64le` for aarch64-qnx

 ## Commit Messages